-Dogs are man’s best friend, but sometimes they have actions and habits that may be a little bit annoying.
+Dogs are man’s best friend, but sometimes they have actions and habits that may be slightly annoying.
 One of these is digging holes.
 These furry creatures are notorious for digging holes and sleeping in them.
-Seeing a dog halfway underground with its tail waving in the air.
+It isn’t unusual to see a dog halfway underground with its tail waving in the air.

 Understanding your dog

-According to Animal behavior specialists from the University of Lincoln, United Kingdom, separation anxiety is one of these issues, and this should be viewed as a symptom of underlying difficulties rather than a diagnosis.
-It’s vital that you comprehend why your companion is acting in this manner to help you understand what might be causing the anxiety.
+According to Animal behavior specialists from the University of Lincoln, United Kingdom, separation anxiety is one of these issues.
+This should be viewed as a symptom of underlying difficulties rather than a diagnosis.
+You must comprehend why your companion is acting this way to help you understand what might be causing the anxiety.
 This will be a win-win situation for you and your dog.

 Reasons why your dog digs holes